The division includes three research centres:

 - Centre for Pharmacoepidemiology

 - Centre for Clinical Therapeutics

 - Centre for Pharmaceutical Policy and Regulation

 The Centre aims to develop, improve and evaluate innovative observational pharmacoepidemiologic methods to obtain reliable information on benefits and harms of medicines after marketing in real life.
 Methodological innovations are inspired by relevant research questions in clinical practice, pharmaceutical policy and regulation.
 Important themes are methods to prevent and/or control for confounding, analysis of effect modification (precision medicine), multi-database analysis, and innovative approaches for increasing validity and richness of data.
-The Centre for research methods has established a European Research Network of Pharmacovigilance and Pharmacoepidemiology and has developed novel methodologies for the conduct of multi-country, multi-database studies on variability of medicines’ use and patient outcomes.
+The Centre for research methods has established the EU PE&PV (Pharmacoepidemiology & Pharmacovigilance) Research Network, and has developed novel methodologies for the conduct of multi-country, multi-database studies on variability of medicines’ use and patient outcomes.

 Scientific director: dr. Helga Gardarsdottir